duffn/dumb-password-rules/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Max of 16 character oh and please don't use any characters we don'y know how to escape properly
-also if it starts with ? you may break our shitty website.
+also if it starts with ? you may break our wonderful website.
 What out with your password generator
 duplicated charaters is far too insecure to allow here.

 |Microsoft (e company store)|